MENU

 Biography

 My past research examined why regional nationalist parties have treated the issues of immigration and diversity in very different ways.
 As part of this research, I spent several months completing fieldwork in Spain and was a visiting scholar at the University of the Basque Country.
-I continue to be interested in how conceptions of the nation (i.e., “who are we?”) influence the orientations of political parties and citizens in various policy domains.
-I have collaborated with colleagues to explore this matter in the Canadian context from different angles (i.e., healthcare, federalism, and the party system) using different methodologies.
+I remain interested in how conceptions of the nation (i.e., “Who are we?”) influence the orientations of political parties and citizens in various policy domains.
+Using different methodologies, I have collaborated with colleagues to explore this matter in the Canadian context from different angles (i.e., healthcare, federalism, and the party system).

 As teaching is my primary responsibility, I spend most of my time designing and delivering courses that inspire student interest in politics while developing their research and writing skills.
 I have earned grants for research on “active learning” in methods classes and the effectiveness of group-based learning in large lecture classes.